codemaster05330/timoanttila/content/about.md

 Always want to surpass myself and my customers.
 When the customer feels they have received more than they originally ordered, I succeeded.

 - Designing and developing experiences that make people's lives simpler.
 A focus on simplicity, speed, usability, easy update and delight.
-- Working at [Tuspe Design Oy](https://tuspe.com/) as a full stack developer and developing its business as a owner.
+- Problem solver, Full Stack Developer and owner at [Tuspe Design Oy](https://tuspe.com/).
-- Partner and CTO at [Ratsukko Solutions Oy](https://www.ratsukko.com/).
+- Frontend Developer and member of the board, technical customer support and shareholder at [Ratsukko Solutions Oy](https://www.ratsukko.com/).
-- Partner and CEO at [Dataline Group Oy](https://www.dataline.fi/).
+- Full Stack Developer, CEO and shareholder at [Dataline Group Oy](https://www.dataline.fi/).
 - Member of the Central Electoral Commission of the City of Nokia from 2021 to 2025.
 - Participating in the open source revolution on [Github](https://github.com/timoanttila?tab=repositories).
 - Developing and maintaining awesome sport platform and several different webshops.